KxSystems/ml/README.md

 ## Documentation

-Documentation for all sections of the Machine-learning toolkit are available [here](https://code.kx.com/q/ml/toolkit/).
+Documentation for all sections of the Machine-learning toolkit are available [here](https://code.kx.com/v2/ml/toolkit/).

 ## Status

-The Machine-learning toolkit is still in development and is available here as a beta release, further functionality and improvements will be made to the library in the coming months.
+The machine learning toolkit is still in development and is available here as a beta release, further functionality and improvements will be made to the library in the coming months.